 \subsection{Our Contribution and Organization of the Paper}

-We note that all known candidates for (weakly) pseudo-free families in nontrivial varieties of groups are not weakly pseudo-free in a post-quantum world.
-This raises the following question: Does there exist (under a standard cryptographic assumption) a post-quantum (in the natural sense) weakly pseudo-free family in some nontrivial variety of groups?
+We note that the weak pseudo-freeness of all known candidates for (weakly) pseudo-free families in nontrivial varieties of groups can be broken (i.e., a system~\eqref{e:syseq} of equations with $n=0$ can be found) by efficient quantum algorithms.
+This raises the following question: Does there exist (under a standard cryptographic assumption) a post-quantum weakly pseudo-free family in some nontrivial variety of groups?
+(The term ``post-quantum weakly pseudo-free family'' means here that finding a system~\eqref{e:syseq} with $n=0$ is computationally hard even for quantum algorithms.)
 Recall that, unless otherwise specified, families of computational $\Omega$-algebras are assumed to be polynomially bounded and to have unique representations of elements.
 Of course, all families of computational $\Omega$-algebras (in particular, groups) in the trivial variety are post-quantum pseudo-free in it.
-This is because every system of equations of the form~\eqref{e:syseq} is satisfiable in any trivial $\Omega$-algebra.
+This is because every system of equations of the form~\eqref{e:syseq} is satisfiable in the $\cl V$-free $\Omega$-algebra freely generated by $a_1,\dots,a_m$, which is trivial if $m\ge1$.
 See~\cite[Remark~3.4]{Ano13} for groups and~\cite[Remark~3.7]{Ano21} for $\Omega$-algebras.